 - Press Enter.

-- Furthermore, drag the Fill Handle tool from cell D5 to D9.
+- Drag the Fill Handle tool from cell D5 to D9.

 Read More: How to Remove Decimals in Excel with Rounding

-In the second method, we will use the ROUNDUP function to set decimal places in Excel with a formula.
-The ROUNDUP function in Excel rounds a value up to the decimal point on the right or left.
-Let’s see the steps to use this function.
+The ROUNDUP function rounds a value up to the decimal point on the right or left.

 STEPS: